NoamBasha/AnomalyDetectionWebApp/README.md

 * ``` smallest-enclosing-circle ``` version 1.0.2
 * ``` bodyparser ``` version 6.14.12

+## The API:
+* GET / - This path sends back index.html.
+* POST /detect - This path receives request and response, where request is a data contains the train and test files and the algorithm type and the response is JSON of the anomalies

 ## Architecture
-The project is based on the MVC architecture.
+The architecture of the project is based on the MVC architecture.
-* View: is an HTML web page, two fields for selecting files, select button and a frame for displaying the output.
+* View: is an HTML web page, two fields for selecting files, select button and a table for displaying the output.
 The controller instructs the view from where to pull the JSON and it in turn decodes and displays it.
 * Controller: The controller uses the API.
 When receiving the result, the controller convrets it to a JSON and instructs the view to create the desired output.
-* Model: The model implements the algorithm itself, and returns the anomlies report.
+* Model: The model implements the algorithms, and returns the anomlies report.

 ## Functionality
 On our web page, the first option is to select a Train CSV file, below it is the option to select a Test CSV file and finally you can choose which anomaly detection algorithm you want to use.

 After uploading the files and selecting the algorithm, you can send your selections to the server by clicking the 'Detect' button.
-If you want a new detection, select the new files and a new anomaly detection algorithm and click the 'Detect' button again.
+If you want a new detection, select new files and a new anomaly detection algorithm and click the 'Detect' button again.

 ## Features
 * Selecting an algorithm - the user may choose out of two algorithms which of the algorithms to use.
-* Validation of the files - the user is allowed to upload only CSV files, and if either of the files are missing the user will recieve an appropriate message.
+* Validation of the files - the user is allowed to upload only CSV files, and if either of the files are missing the user will recieve an appropriate message and the files will not be send to the server.
 * Detect block - the user is not allowed to spam the server. the user must wait for the server to respond for each request whether it was successful or returned an error.
 * Anomalies report - the user will see the anomalies report in a table in the web page.